luismsrodrigues/eupago-client/readme.md

 * **Zod-powered validation**: All inputs and responses are validated against Zod schemas.
 Invalid data throws a `ValidationException` with detailed error information.
 * **Typed DTOs (Data Transfer Objects)**: Request and response shapes are defined in `dtos/*.ts` and inferred via `z.infer` for end-to-end type safety.
-* **Automatic serialization**: `serializePayByLinkRequest` converts your DTO to the payload format expected by the API.
 * **Configurable HTTP client**: Uses Axios under the hood, with support for sandbox and production endpoints, timeouts, and API key authorization.
 * **Structured error handling**: Network or API errors are wrapped in a `GenericException` (or `ValidationException`), carrying metadata via the `ExceptionBase` class.